tr-igem/esmuflily/docs/internals.md

 *   STEM-LENGTH (number): Nominal unmodified stem length, usually 3.5.

+*   EXTRA-LENGTH:

+        (EXTRA-LENGTH-UP .
+EXTRA-LENGTH-DOWN)

-*   EXTRA-LENGTH (number): Amount to lengthen stem for duration log 3 to 10.
+    Amount to lengthen stem for duration log 3 to 10.
+    Currently, only EXTRA-LENGTH-UP is used.

 ### Flag metadata